-The Gatehouse was built by Robert Dudley, Earl of Leicester in 1571 as part of his grand plan to woo Queen Elizabeth I. It is now set up as it may have looked when the last caretaker left in the late 1930s.
-The top floor also houses an exhibition on the royal love story of Elizabeth and Dudley.
+Built by Robert Dudley, Earl of Leicester in 1571 as part of his grand plan to woo Queen Elizabeth I, the gatehouse is set up as it may have looked in the 1930s.
+Visit the exhibition on the top floor to explore the royal love story of Elizabeth and Dudley.

-Walk around the impressive ‘Tester’ bed in the Elizabethan Bedroom which originates from the 1590s.
-It is shorter in length than we are used to.
-This is not because people were shorter in those days but because people actually slept sitting up!
+Walk around the impressive 'tester' bed in the Elizabethan Bedroom which originates from the 1590s.
+It is shorter in length than we are used to, but this is not because people were shorter in those days, but because people actually slept sitting up.

-Above the fireplace is a grand wooden carving, which in a previous life was once the headboard of a bed.
-That bed is thought to have belonged to Elizabeth I on her stay at the castle in 1575.
+Above the fireplace is a grand wooden carving, which in a previous life was once the headboard of a bed, thought to have belonged to Elizabeth I on her stay at the castle in 1575.
 In the Tudor period it would have been brightly painted and gilded.

-Centuries after the royal romance ended, modern lovers are still inspired by the romantic qualities of the castle.
-The Dining Room and the Oak Room are available to hire for wedding ceremonies and receptions.
-Couples can even choose to hold their reception in a marquee in the grounds.
+The Dining Room and the Oak Room are available to hire for wedding ceremonies and receptions, or couples can choose to hold their reception in a marquee in the grounds.